jadentheprogrammer06/bash_ping-to-text/README.md

 Included with the "ping-to-text" script in this folder is a "traceroute-to-text" script.

 This is my first "real" bash script.
-(I spent quite a lengthy time cleaning up this code, writing the readme, and making the script feel nice to use.
-For a simple ping script its overkill but it is good practice with version control and writing clean code.
-I also understand programs should be intuitive and confusion-free.)
+(I spent quite a lengthy time cleaning up this code, writing the readme, and making the script feel nice to use, among other things.
+It was good practice with bash, version control and writing clean code in my projects.
+I also understand programs should be intuitive and confusion-free, so I cleaned up the script text and README files.)

 *I would appreciate any constructive criticism if anyone happens to view this in the future.*

 ---------------------------------------------------

 ----------------------------------------------------
-PATH INSTALLATION STEPS (Make script(s) executable + Install to PATH (as terminal commands) )
+PATH INSTALLATION STEPS:  Make script(s) executable + Install to PATH (as terminal commands)
 ----------------------------------------------------
 *chmod +x makes the scripts executable, if they aren't already when cloning/downloading from this repository.*
 *files located in ./bash_ping-to-text/bin/*